 The Child Study Center is home to the Friendship Group project, which was designed to provide opportunities for elementary school children in the community to develop and practice the skills needed to form satisfactory friendships.
-Friendship groups are facilitated by teams of advanced undergraduate students who are trained and supervised by Dr. Janet Welsh of the Prevention Research Center.
+Friendship groups are facilitated by teams of advanced undergraduate students who are trained and supervised by Dr. Tyler Sasser, M.S., the Friendship Group program director.
 Additional support and supervision is provided by graduate students in the child clinical psychology program at Penn State.
 The Friendship Group program is funded as part of the Department of Psychology's undergraduate training program, and is offered to families and children in the community.

 Families Interested in Research Studies – FIRSt Families